GP Negligence Claims

 There are currently around 42,000 GPs in England (according to NHS Digital) of which 34,000 are full-time posts.
 In the UK alone there are over 1.3 million GP consultations each working day.
 Since the NHS reform to the GP contract, GPs are no longer required to work out of hours.
 Instead, all GP practices are linked to an out-of-hours service, which provides cover outside the normal working day.

 Standards of care

-The Royal College of General Practitioners operates two schemes to assess care standards of GP practices.
+The Royal College of General Practitioners operates two schemes to assess the care standards of GP practices.
 A practice may be awarded the Quality Practice Award if it provides ‘exceptional care’, while it may receive ‘Practice Accreditation’ if it provides a wide range of ‘safe, high-quality and responsive care’.2

-However, despite guidelines, quality awards and their extensive training, GPs can and do make mistakes.
+However, despite guidelines, quality awards and extensive training, GPs can and do make mistakes.
 Sometimes these mistakes rise to the level of medical negligence.
 To establish that a GP has been negligent, it must be shown that: